 QUESTION.
-Is it permissible to serve alcohol at association-sponsored events?
+Is it permissible to serve alcohol at HOA sponsored events?

 ANSWER.
 Yes.
-As long as the association is serving the alcohol rather than selling it, potential liability should be minimal.
+As long as the association is not selling the alcohol and is not charging admission to attend the event and does not serve anyone under the age of 21, exposure to potential liability should be minimal.

 No social host who furnishes alcoholic beverages to any person may be held legally accountable for damages suffered by that person, or for injury to the person or property of, or death of, any third person, resulting from the consumption of those beverages.
 (Civ.
 Code §1714(c).)

-Most often we see wine and cheese served at annual meetings or beer at association picnics and rarely does it create a problem.
-However, if an association serves hard liquor, the likelihood of an incident increases and the risk of litigation goes up, especially if the function is off-site and participants must drive to get home.
+Wine and cheese served at annual meetings or beer at association picnics rarely creates a problem.
+However, if an association serves hard liquor, the likelihood of an incident increases and the risk of litigation goes up, especially if participants must drive to get home.

 Every person who sells, furnishes, gives, or causes to be sold, furnished, or given away, any alcoholic beverage to any habitual or common drunkard or to any obviously intoxicated person is guilty of a misdemeanor.
 (Bus. & Prof. Code §25602(a).)

 Catering.
 If the association hires a bartender or caterer to serve food and alcohol, the board should make sure the person/company has insurance and the association is named as additional insured for the event.
 The board should also contact the association's insurance agent to find out if the amount of insurance is sufficient and if the association should purchase its own coverage for the event.